-- Schools meet with Leadership teams and parents to revise their Parent Involvement Plan and their Schoolwide Plan - Attend annual Federal Programs Conference in Atlanta= - Complete Homeless Survey - Meet with Homeless Liaison concerning Homeless Program and needs - A budget statement sent to each school at the end of the month.
-Review listed expenditures for accuracy and review progress in spending. - Monthly Time and Effort Sheets signed and turned in. - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance
+- Schools meet with Leadership teams and parents to revise their Parent Involvement Plan and their Schoolwide Plan - Complete Homeless Survey - Meet with Homeless Liaison concerning Homeless Program and needs - A budget statement sent to each school at the end of the month.
+Review listed expenditures for accuracy and review progress in spending. - Monthly Time and Effort Sheets signed and turned in if applicable - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance